 Manila cathedral is here, though it’s not much to look at.

 You can get the full effect by going up to the organ loft where the ceiling stretches off into the distance just above your head.
 There’s a huge bible here on a pedestal and you can imagine what a magical effect their hidden voices had on the congregation below.

 The church has a museum attached which has some quirky old pieces, I liked the model galleons most.

-There are some pretty gardens out back surrounded by cloisters.
+Out the back there are some pretty gardens surrounded by cloisters.